-Amid royal infighting, Jordan’s sinking economy another forum for discontent
+Amid royal infighting, Jordan’s sinking economy is another rallying point for discontent

 The focus is now to minimize damage over the next 12 months.
 In the absence of a model to follow, as all countries in the world are facing similar struggles, everyone “tried to make the best” out of the situation.

-Fayez said he understands the frustration of those whose livelihoods were disrupted by the pandemic.
+Fayez says he understands the frustration of those whose livelihoods were disrupted by the pandemic.
 But the government has limited economic tools.
-“These are our abilities, and this is what is available,” he said.
+“These are our abilities, and this is what is available,” he says.
 “We cannot do more than this.
 And our economic capabilities are limited.”

 But many Jordanians, behind closed doors, complain about high taxes absent of sufficient governmental benefits.
-Year after year, the king pens letters promising reforms.
+Year after year, the king writes letters promising reforms.
 But, as Jordanian writer and activist Hisham Bustani told The Post: “Amman, the center of power, has become a symbol for corruption.”

-Sitting on mattresses hugging the walls of his sparsely furnished living room, Fayez al-Bdool, Ayman and Ibrahim’s uncle, said: “Every five months, they give you a bag of rice once.”
-He pointed at a pot of traditional Jordanian sage-infused tea.
+Sitting on mattresses hugging the walls of his sparsely furnished living room, Fayez al-Bdool, Ayman and Ibrahim’s uncle, says: “Every five months, they give you a bag of rice once.”
+He points at a pot of traditional Jordanian sage-infused tea.
 “We’re living on bread and tea.”